-People make tours to New York City for different reasons; some may come to have fun at the Broadway show, some visits for shopping and some also come simply to see the tourist attractions in the New York City.
+People make tours to New York City for different reasons; some may come to have fun at the Broadway show, some visit for shopping, and some also come simply to see the tourist attractions in New York City.

-- Go Wild (The Bronx): The city is famously attributed for its unique cultural offerings, the central park, and the notorious skyscraper but many are not aware that the New York city is the home for the largest urban zoo in the whole of northern America- the Bronx Zoo.
+- Go Wild (The Bronx): The city is famously attributed for its unique cultural offerings, the central park, and the notorious skyscraper but many are not aware that New York City is the home for the largest urban zoo in the whole of northern America- the Bronx Zoo.
 It is located in the Bronx park and managed by the wildlife conservation society.
 The zoo is situated on a land of over 250 acres and it houses a total of 6000 animals of about 600 species.
-As a first timer, you can marvel about the tremendous diversity of life and also learn about all kinds of creatures on earth.
+As a first-timer, you can marvel at the tremendous diversity of life and also learn about all kinds of creatures on earth.
 If you are visiting the Bronx Zoo, you will find that it’s indeed a flora fanatic.
-Another section of the expansive Bronx Park is a National historic landmark, The New York Botanical Garden.
+Another section of the expansive Bronx Park is a national historic landmark, The New York Botanical Garden.
 It is an area of 250 acres serving as a home for more than a million plants of different species.
-The garden features the largest herbarium in the Western hemisphere, a well known scientific research program and an extensive schedule of fascinating exhibitions and programs.
+The garden features the largest herbarium in the Western hemisphere, a well-known scientific research program, and an extensive schedule of fascinating exhibitions and programs.

 Aside from the above listed, there are numerous side attractions that time would definitely not permit you to visit.
 They include The Central Park, Rockefeller’s Top of the Rock observatory, the Brooklyn Bridge, the Broadway, the Frick collections, the New York public library, the radio city music hall, and other sites to mention a few.

 Check my list of free things to do in NYC